-The values in Table 4-8 shall be applied as minimum values of factors of safety for internal pressure.
+The values in Table 4-1 and Table 4-2 shall be applied as minimum values of factors of safety for internal pressure of the different categories of metallic special pressurized equipment (MSPE).

+Exceptions to the values provided in Table 4-1, Table 4-2 or ECSS-E-ST-32-10 are sometimes specified by the customer or granted with customer approval.
+Examples of reasons for exceptions: ground/range safety rules, mitigation of concerns due to time dependent phenomena like creep, human safety during the mission, selected fracture control approach.

 ECSS-E-ST-32-02_0260262

-The values specified in ECSS-E-ST-32-10 shall be applied as minimum values of factors of safety for loads different from internal pressure.
+The values specified in ECSS-E-ST-32-10 for ‘pressurized hardware’ shall be applied as minimum values of factors of safety for loads different from internal pressure.

-Exceptions to the values provided in Table 4-8 are sometimes specified by the customer or granted with customer approval.
+Exceptions to the values provided in Table 4-1, Table 4-2 or ECSS-E-ST-32-10 are sometimes specified by the customer or granted with customer approval.
+Examples of reasons for exceptions: ground/range safety rules, mitigation of concerns due to time dependent phenomena like creep, human safety during the mission, selected fracture control approach.

 ECSS-E-ST-32-02_0260434